Joshua Kennedy

-Joshua Blake Kennedy (born 20 August 1982) is an Australian former professional footballer who played as a striker for the Australia national soccer team.
+Joshua Blake Kennedy (born 20 August 1982) is an Australian former professional soccer who played as a striker for the Australia national soccer team.
 At club level, he played mostly for soccer clubs in Germany and Japan.

 Kennedy is known by Australian fans as "Jesus" due to his apparent resemblance to traditional depictions of Jesus earlier in his playing career.

 Club career

 Joshua Kennedy with Karlsruher SC in 2008.

 Born in Wodonga, Victoria, Kennedy began playing junior football in Albury/Wodonga, near his hometown of Yackandandah in Victoria, Australia.
 There, he played with the Twin City Wanderers and later SS&A Boomers.
 His talents won a scholarship place in the Australian Institute of Sport program, leading to a professional contract at new National Soccer League club Carlton in 1999, alongside fellow AIS graduates Vince Grella and Mark Bresciano.

 After a season, he made a move to Europe transferring to Bundesliga club VfL Wolfsburg.
 His debut as a substitute coming on five minutes from time in the 4–4 draw against fellow Northern German side Hamburger SV on 13 September 2000, at age 17 made him the youngest player ever to appear for VfL.
 It was his only appearance for the first team that year, and the following season brought little change for Kennedy as he managed just seven appearances for the Bundesliga side, starting only once.
 However, he scored two goals in the 2001–02 season, with his first ever Bundesliga goal coming on 8 September 2001 against Energie Cottbus.

 At the start of the following season Kennedy was transferred to Regionalliga Süd side Stuttgarter Kickers, where he was a regular feature playing 23 games for the Swabian side.
 After just one season Kennedy left for Cologne where he joined (at the time) Bundesliga club 1.
 FC Köln.
 However, he mostly played for their reserve team in the Regionalliga Nord, where he was the club's second-top scorer of the season with nine goals in twenty-three games.

 Having just won promotion to 2.
 Bundesliga, Dynamo Dresden were looking for a striker and found it in the then 22-year-old Victorian.
 This transfer, his fourth in four years, proved to be a vital one in Kennedy's career.
 He immediately found a first-team spot with the Saxon side and played in all of the club's thirty-four league matches – again becoming the second-top scorer of his club with nine goals.
 The following season, he was again an integral part in the club's fight against relegation scoring seven goals and setting up four.
 This attracted the interest of Bundesliga club 1.
 FC Nürnberg who signed Kennedy to a three-year contract, and of Australian national coach Guus Hiddink who called the previously uncapped Kennedy up to the Australian Squad for the 2006 FIFA World Cup.

 In July 2006, during his first training session with Nürnberg, Kennedy ruptured his right Achilles tendon.